 Building a business, raising a family, and life in general, can make nurturing a marriage challenging.
-We have moved from being overwhelmed to an open, honest, and selfless place where love can blossom.
+I have moved from being overwhelmed to an open, honest and selfless place where love can blossom.
 Dave's words unlocked love and power in our marriage, with our children, with friends, and in our business.

-- Craig and Jamie Klein (Craig is the CEO of SalesNexus.com)
+- CRAIG AND JAMIE KLEIN (Craig is the CEO of SalesNexus.com)

+One night while buried in mounds of paperwork and feeling like there is never enough time in a day, I stumbled across the Og Mandino Web site.
+I have loved Og's work for years.
+I hired Dave to be my personal coach.
 Now I am experiencing miracles in every facet of my life.
-I have sped up my progress one hundred fold or more.
+I have sped up my progress one hundred-fold or more.
 I know where I am going and why.
-As importantly, so do my wife and children, and so do my employees and customers - I want to, I get to, I choose to.
+As importantly, so does my wife and children and so do my employees and customers.
+I want to, I get to, I choose to. - JAMES WATSON

-- James Watson CEO, GotMold
+CEO, GotMold

 I am now free to stretch and grow and become all that I was meant to be.
 I call it being in the ZONE.
-I am now very literally Intentionally Creating my future!
+I am now very literally Intentionally Creating my future! - Ruth Van Buren

-- RUTH VAN BUREN Co-founder and President, By Devine Design
+Co-founder and President, By Devine Design